This content was reviewed by a veterinarian.

-Canine distemper is a serious viral illness that is contagious.
-Unfortunately, it has no known cure.
-To put it into comparison, it is related to the measles virus.
-Young puppies who haven’t been vaccinated, and non-immunized older dogs, are highly susceptible to canine distemper.
+Unfortunately, there’s no known cure.
+To put it into comparison, CDV is related to the human measles virus.
+Young puppies who haven’t been vaccinated are highly susceptible to canine distemper.
+Non-immunized older dogs can also catch the disease but are more likely to be able to fight it off than a young puppy.

 - High fever